Financial Planning in 2020: Focus on the Essentials

 In times of uncertainty, you need to focus.
 That means setting the right priorities and knowing the steps you need to take to meet your goals.

 At The Resource Center, we’re here to clarify your focus on the essentials.
 Focus on the facts.
 Focus on your finances.
 Focus on your families.
 Focus on YOU.
-If you’re ready focus on what matters most to you in 2020, contact us today.
+If you’re ready to focus on what matters most to you, contact us today.

 Investment advisory services offered only by duly registered individuals through AE Wealth Management, LLC (AEWM).
 AEWM and The Resource Center are not affiliated companies.
 Neither the firm nor its agents or representatives may give tax or legal advice.
 Individuals should consult with a qualified professional for guidance before making any purchasing decisions.
 Investing involves risk, including the potential loss of principal.
 Investing involves risk, including the potential loss of principal.
 Any references to protection benefits generally refer to fixed insurance products, never securities or investment products.
 Insurance and annuity product guarantees are backed by the financial strength and claims-paying ability of the issuing insurance company. #00482080